gmh5225/kdapi/README.md

 ## Description

-This is a simple header-only c library which is used in all of my other C projcets.
+This is a simple header-only C library to determine system information like compiler, target OS, target CPU, endianness, import-export signature, and public API at compile-time.

 See the list of features and functions implemented till now in [Project Status](#project-status).